 LeasePlan considers the trust and confidence of its stakeholders - clients, shareholders, suppliers, society and its employees - crucial to its success.
-The Managing Board has adopted the Core Values, the LeasePlan Code of Conduct and a mission, vision and strategy.
-LeasePlan is dedicated to conducting its business in a responsible and sustainable way and aims for a profitable operation with added value for all its stakeholders while managing the social, economical and environmental impact.
+Approved by the Managing Board, LeasePlan has adopted its Values, the LeasePlan Code of Conduct, a mission, vision and corporate strategy, and a Strategy for Sustainability and Corporate Social Responsibility.
+LeasePlan is dedicated to conducting its business in a responsible and sustainable way and aims for a profitable operation with added value for all its stakeholders while managing the social, economic and environmental impact.
 LeasePlan does this by striving to balance the interests of people, planet and profit.